BMS is now the exclusive broker for the IICT’s new insurance program.

 Ensuring IICT members have access to the most comprehensive coverage, additional, evidence-based risk management material and exceptional service for insurance queries and claims is paramount.
 BMS is a specialist broker dedicated to servicing associations and its members and will continue to enhance the International Institute for Complementary Therapists Insurance Program.

-Yes you can opt back in to the insurance program via the membership area on the IICT website.
-Click here
+Yes you can opt back in to the insurance program at any time.
+Please contact BMS to find out how.

 Professional Indemnity Insurance protects you against allegations or claims of financial loss due to injury or damages that have resulted from a negligent act, error, omission, malpractice or breach of duty that has arisen out of your professional capacity as a Complementary Therapist.